 The information about the instruments were researched through various sources – specialized dictionaries, ancient catalogues of the Delgado de Carvalho Instruments Museum and books about musical language – and gathered in index files.

-These files contain joint fields in this document on the following sections: identification and general data of each instrument; information regarding the provenance; item’s detailed description; observations and contextualization about the instrument in general; specimen’s specific data such as the manufacture date, authorship, place of manufacture; data about restoration; general notes; audiovisual records; bibliographical references.
+These files contain joint fields in this document on the following sections: identification and general data of each instrument; information regarding the origin; item’s detailed description; observations and contextualization about the instrument in general; item specific data such as the manufacture date, authorship, place of manufacture; data about restoration; general notes; audiovisual records; bibliographical references.

 Identification / General Data